-Internal Control Maintaining a sound system of internal controls The Board of Directors' statement on internal controls, as System to safeguard shareholders' investment and the required by section D.1.4 of the Code of Best Practice on Company's assets.
-Corporate Governance issued by The Institute of Chartered Accountants of Sri Lanka appears on page 130.
+Internal Control System • The Board of Directors' statement on internal controls, as required by section D.1.4 of the Code of Best Practice on System Company's assets.
+Corporate Governance issued by The Institute of Chartered Accountants of Sri Lanka appears on page 121.